kornelski/cargo-deb/README.md

 For a more complete Debian package, you may also define a new table, `[package.metadata.deb]` that contains `maintainer`, `copyright`, `license-file`, `changelog`, `depends`, `conflicts`, `breaks`, `replaces`, `provides`, `extended-description`/`extended-description-file`, `section`, `priority`, and `assets`.

 For a Debian package that includes one or more systemd unit files you may also wish to define a new (inline) table, `[package.metadata.deb.systemd-units]`, so that the unit files are automatically added as assets and the units are properly installed.
 [Systemd integration](./systemd.md)

+### Debug symbols

+Debug symbols are stripped from built binaries by default, unless `[profile.release] debug = true` is set in `Cargo.toml`.
+If `cargo deb --separate-debug-symbols` is run, the debug symbols will be packaged as a separate file installed at `/usr/lib/debug/<build-id-or-path>.debug`.
+This can also be enabled via `[package.metadata.deb]` under `separate-debug-symbols`.

 ### `[package.metadata.deb]` options